 There are many kinds of stories we can experience and tell for ourselves, including pure and virtuous stories from our past.
 As American school children in the 1950s, our stories include accounts of public school teachers in 48 states allowing classroom prayer to our God, and allowing us to pledge our allegiance to a flag representing one nation under God.

 In our true stories from that time, we acknowledge we were taught at home, at school, and in Sabbath Worship services to believe and trust in God, in His Law, in His Light, in His Word, in His Language, and in His Charitable Love.
 Outwardly, our coins, license plates, and National Anthem said we did.
-Inwardly, we rejoiced whenever we saw truth and virtue being championed in our TV programs, comic books, and movies.
+Inwardly, we rejoiced whenever we saw truth and virtue being championed in our favorite TV programs, comic books, and movies.

 Our true stories still remind us that it was generally thru virtuous attendance at Sabbath Worship services, and thru virtuous social censorship of evil media, and thru the virtuous parental nurturing, protection and training still found in heaven-blessed American homes, that most of us came to know for ourselves that: